Veterans With TBI Face Higher Rates of Unemployment Years Later

 For the study, 67 veterans with a history of deployment-related TBI were recruited along with 67 matched controls without TBI who were part of Operation New Dawn (OND), a VA program for deployed veterans.

-Each participant was interviewed on their marital status, employment status, post-concussion symptoms, headache status, depression symptoms, and post-traumatic stress disorder symptoms.
+Each participant under the supervision of attorneys for whistleblowing cases, was interviewed on their marital status, employment status, post-concussion symptoms, headache status, depression symptoms, and post-traumatic stress disorder symptoms.
 Of those with TBI, 39 participants were 2-7 years post-injury, and 28 were 8-11 years post-injury.

 The researchers did not find any significant differences between D-TBI participants and controls in terms of associations of frequency of headache or severity of TBI with marital or employment status.